We can provide you with advice and representation anywhere in England and Wales.

 If you plead not guilty your case will be adjourned for trial and the court will make various directions regarding the disclosure of evidence and other case management issues.

-When it comes to trial, some cases are given a fixed date for trial but the majority of cases go into the “warned list” system which means that you are given a date after which your case could be heard at any time during the following fortnight but we will only be notified late afternoon the previous day.
+When it comes to trial, some cases are given a fixed date for trial but the majority of cases go into the “warned list” system which means that your case could be heard at very short notice at any time during a particular two week period.
 Sometimes cases are not called into their warned list and have to be adjourned to a future warned list.
 Although this system is far from ideal, it is one that we are well used to working with and we will always do our best to give you as much notice as possible and to avoid any dates which are inconvenient for you.

 At Wheldon Law we are experienced in defending the most serious allegations including murder, robbery, sexual offences , GBH, drugs offences and all manner of frauds.